Letheward/JavaStrict/README.md

 - Don't use `arguments`, use `...`
 - Don't use `this`, `class`, `get`, `set`
 - Don't use `==`, `!=`
-- Don't use `for`...`in`
 - Don't use `function*`, `yield`, `yield*`
 - Don't use `with`
 - Don't use exceptions (`try`, `catch`, `throw`, `finally`), **except** for dealing with API
 - Don't use multiple line IIFE (Immediately Invoked Function Expression), if you want to hide a long function or do recursion, just create a scope
-- Avoid closure as possible, only use it where it helped
-- **DO NOT** use closure to emulate private methods
+- **DO NOT** use closure to emulate private member and methods
-- Use object as namespace to group functions (when necessary)
+- Use object as namespace to group relative functions (when necessary)

 ## Examples